 There is LeBron James, then there’s everyone else.
 James winning another MVP at this point in his career isn’t too feasible as his greatness has never subsided.
 Harden, on the other hand, put the Rockets on front street and could have beat the Golden State Warriors if Chris Paul wasn’t injured in Game 7 of the Western Conference Finals.
 He’s come a long way from just being a guy off the bench for the Oklahoma City Thunder.
 “From Sixth Man of the Year to MVP.
 Go chase that dream,” he said while accepting the award.

 Bill Russell Flipping Off Sir Charles

 Oh, and how could we forget Bill Russell flipping off Charles Barkley?
 Before presenting an award to Robertson, Barkley took some time to congratulate some of the greats in the building, and when he got to the 11-time champion, Russell proceeded to flip him off with a smile on his face.
-Last year, Russell was actually on stage to present an award with Kareem Abdul-Jabbar, Shaquille O’Neal, Dikembe Mutombo, Alonzo Mourning and David Robinson and joked that he could.
+Last year, Russell was actually on stage to present an award with Kareem Abdul-Jabbar, Shaquille O’Neal, Dikembe Mutombo, Alonzo Mourning and David Robinson and joked that he could kick all of their asses.
 So the trash talk from the legend is nothing new.